araschermer/python-code/RESTful-API-and-FLASK/RESTful-API-Design-using-flask/readme.md

 To get a local copy up and running follow these simple steps.

 1-download the project's file and install the `FLASK module` and `flask_sqlalchemy`.\
-2- check the `readme.md` file in each project directory
+2- check the `readme.md` file in each project di